 Transcribing audio to text can be a painstaking process—especially if you’re trying to do it yourself.
 Here are a few challenges with transcribing audio to text that you should consider before diving in.

 Learning To Transcribe Your Own Audio To Text Is Time Consuming

 The first challenge is that it takes time—a lot of time—if you’re doing it yourself.
 Transcribing just one or two hours of audio can kill half a workday, especially if you’re not a pro.
 If you’re in a profession where time is money, you risk jeopardizing your efficiency and losing out on billable hours.

 Then there’s the matter of accuracy.
 Even if you try to save a little bit of extra time by using speech-to-text software, you’re likely to get a lot of errors.
 This might be good enough for some purposes, but if you’re transcribing audio files for a professional purpose, even minor errors can change the meaning of what was said.

 Be sure to read the rest of the post in its entirety so you can learn how to overcome these transcription challenges.

 When You Need To Transcribe Audio To Text, There Are 3 Options

-If you have an audio or video file you need to transcribe, there are a few different ways you can go about it.
+If you have an audio, video file, or youtube video you need to transcribe, there are a few different ways you can go about it.
 Here are some of the most popular methods:

 Manual Transcription [Do It Yourself]